ALC8029 : TESOL for Young Learners

 Assessment Rationale And Relationship

-All skills and knowledge will be assessed through and end of module essay, in which students will produce a critical evaluation of some aspect of thinking skills theory and how this relates to teaching practice.
+The skills developed in the module will be assessed through the recorded video presentation and the essay.
+Students will produce a critical evaluation of some aspect of thinking skills theory and how this relates to teaching practice.

 Timetable